sandrobcs/queue-simulator/README.md

 4. **Arrival**: if `queue < K`, the customer is accepted; if a server is available, the next event is scheduled (`PASSAGE` if there are more queues ahead, `DEPARTURE` if it's the last); next arrival is always scheduled; otherwise the customer is lost;
 5. **Passage**: customer leaves an intermediate queue and attempts to enter the next one; if the next queue is full, the customer is lost and counted in that queue's loss;
 6. **Departure**: customer leaves the last queue; if enough customers remain, another `DEPARTURE` is scheduled;
+7. The simulation ends when the 100.000th random number is consumed;
-7. Results are collected per queue as state probabilities and loss counts, output after simulation completes.
+8. Results are collected per queue as accumulated times, state probabilities and loss counts, output after simulation completes.

 ## Project structure